 Q7.
 Does EV insurance include Acts of God coverage, and is flooding a part of it?

 Ans.
-Yes, some insurers have it included under a comprehensive insurance package and others as a separate add-on.
-As for flooding, you need to get confirmation from the insurer.
+Yes, some insurers include it under a comprehensive insurance package, while others offer it as a separate add-on.
+Regarding flooding, you will need to obtain confirmation from the insurer.

 Q8.
 Can I get a discount for installing a home charger?